-But that narrative soon was flipped on its head, post-invasion 2022.
-Lithuania instead stopped buying piped Russian gas!
-Vilnius turned to floating regas vessels to import LNG from Qatar, Norway, US, Algeria.
-Replaced Russian gas.
-As Italy, Netherlands, Estonia, etc could do same.
-Germany had needed a bigger 90 billion cubic meters/year - so attention there was on to getting >90% storage in 2022: accomplished.
-Floating LNG re-gasifiers suddenly were all the rage.
-A chess game that meant Russia no longer held all the power.
-Lithuania could even ban trains carrying sanctioned goods across it's tracks from Russia to Kalingrad.
+But that narrative mid-2022 got flipped on its head, as post-invasion, nations like Lithuania stopped buying Russian gas.
+Vilnius used floating 'regas' vessels in order to import LNG from Qatar, from Norway, US, replacing Russia's gas.
+Germany needed 90 billion cubic meters/year - and aimed to go >90% storage in 2022: it was accomplished.
+Floating re-gassers became all the rage.
+Was a chess game, & due to LNG, Russia no longer held all the power.
+Lithuania could even ban trains carrying sanctioned goods across it, from Russia to Kalingrad.

-Soon after Russia relocated to Kalingrad, 3 of its advanced MiG-31E warplanes with Kinzhal (Dagger) hypersonic missiles.
-Smack in NATO between Lithuania & Poland (1 Kinzhal early in war had obliterated big Ivano-Frankivsk Ukraine weapons depot).
-The pathbreaking, bigger, broader change was that Germany at last began to cut its overreliance on Russian gas.
-Once, Russia & Germany had promised Nord II was commercial project only - no political leverage.
-But war, gas cuts, had put paid to that idea!
-Germany started plans to bring forward 15 years its 100% renewables, to 2035.
-Started planning solar capacity of 20 GW/year in latter decade.
-Onshore wind to 10 GW/year.
-Offshore wind capacity from scratch to hit 30 GW 2030, 70 GW by 2045.
-Germany's Greens 2022 could see LNG terminals - if meant hitting sooner key aim of 100% renewables.
-Plans were to shut nuclear, zero-out coal; but on no piped Russian gas, something fast was sought to fill winter's gap as renewables got built.
-Fast-fill gas storage was one; LNG terminals (after for green H2) 'til renewables fully take over, another.
-Still: gas storage may get over Winters.
-But then, what happens come Spring, near-zero in reserve, Summer's heat again approaching!?
-All as ECO had fallen May 2022 to under <90.
+Soon Russia relocated to Kalingrad 3 advanced MiG-31E warplanes with its Kinzhal (Dagger) hypersonic missiles.
+Smack in NATO between Lithuania & Poland; 1 Kinzhal earlier in war had obliterated Ivano-Frankivsk Ukraine weapons depot.
+In pathbreaking real change, Germany at last began to cut its overreliance on Russian gas.
+Once, both Russia & Germany had promised Nord II was a commercial project only - no political leverage.
+But war and then gas cuts, had put paid to the idea!
+Germany started plans to bring forward 15 years its aim of 100% renewables, to 2035.
+Started planning 20+ GW/year solar capacity latter decade.
+Onshore wind 10 GW/year.
+Offshore wind capacity, from scratch, to hit 30 GW 2030; then 70 GW by 2045.
+Germany's Greens 2022 could swallow LNG terminals - if they meant hitting new 100% renewables sooner.
+Plans had been to shut nuclear, zero-out coal; but on no Russian gas something fast was nedded to fill gaps as renewables got built.
+Fast-filling storage was one; LNG terminals (to after be for green H2) until renewables fully take over, another.
+Still, gas storage may get past Winters/Summers.
+But what happens at few-reserves left, next high demand re-approaching!?
+Amidst all that, ECO had fallen over 2022 to the low 80s.

-Was a stage from which clean energy/ECO did briefly jump Q3 2022.
-While in Real-Life, 'IRL', on the ground, oil & gas prices were jumping harder, like nothing in recent memory.
-Oh my, what reversal from what we'd seen in fossil fuels last decade!
-But now, especially a new IRA, and with ECO <90, clean energy did shortly jump - before it fell back hard in latter Q3.
-Setting a stage there had been a long-ailing, then-failing draft \$4 billion+ BBB bill: its repeated failure owing to a staccato NO from 1 Senator - had pushed clean energy equities Down across 2021.
-That had helped compress the spring, knock down equity prices to just before in Q3.
+That set a stage from which clean energy/ECO briefly jump Q3 2022.
+In Real-Life, 'IRL', oil & gas had just before jumped hard, like nothing in recent memory.
+Oh my, what a reversal from what we'd seen in fossil fuels last decade!
+But especially with a new IRA law, and ECO down in 80s, clean energy briefly jumped.
+Spiked noticeably.
+Setting a stage were declines due to a long-ailing, and then-a-failing draft \$4 billion+ BBB bill: its repeated failures had owed in part to a staccato NO from 1 U.S. Senator.
+That pushed clean energy equities Down in 2021 & 2022.
+Helped compress the spring, knock down equity prices to just before Q1 2023.

-How is it that clean energy solar/wind stayed cheap-ish (with moderate price increases) - while broader energy prices overall spiked??!
-As noted, overall, energy prices tend to reflect the 1 fuel that's the most crucial - the one most key to grid stability.
-Rather like how income tax rate can reflect the very highest marginal rate paid, on highest dollar earned.
-Natural gas was still key, it made all the difference, and so as its prices spiked - energy costs did too.
-Even US electricity from coal, rose +22% in sympathy 2021.
-Energy spikes will recur ahead.
-Even if renewables (a minority of power supplied) rise in cost a bit - hold steady, or decline - as we'll see ahead.
-In sum fossil prices rose hard in 2021 & 2022 - but only after long, very deep lows there.
-Rather predictably, given their longstanding boom/bust cycles.
+How is it clean solar/wind had stayed cheap-ish, moderate price increases - while broader energy prices overall had spiked??!
+As noted overall energy prices tend to reflect the 1 fuel that's most crucial - the one most key to grid stability.
+Rather like how income tax rates can reflect the very highest marginal rate on the very highest dollar earned.
+Natural gas was still key, it had made all the difference, so as its prices spiked - energy costs did too.
+Even US electricity from burning coal rose +22% in sympathy 2021.
+Such energy spikes will recur ahead.
+Even if renewables (still a minority of power supplied) rise in cost a bit - hold steady, or decline - as seen ahead.
+In sum fossil prices rose hard in 2021 & in 2022 - but only after long, very deep lows.
+Then fell 2023 rather predictably, given longstanding boom/bust cycles.